 We are here for you!

-We have over 100 years of experience between all our technologists here at HRMC.
-Many of the technologists here are local and have gone through Hutchinson Community College program.
-We currently have been working with HCC’s Radiologic Technologist program for 47 years.
+Our Imaging Services team has over 100 years of combined technologist experience here at Hutchinson Regional Medical Center (HRMC).
+Many of the technologists are local and have gone through the Hutchinson Community College Radiologic Technologist program.
+We are proud to announce we have been working with HCC for over 45 years.

-We are a completely digital facility meaning when we take the image it automatically pops up on our screen for viewing no more waiting around for X-ray’s to get processed.
-Digital imaging also allows us to use less radiation therefore cutting down on radiation exposure for all our patients.
+We are a completely digital facility.
+When we take an image it is instantly on our screen for viewing.
+No more waiting around for X-ray’s to be processed.
+Digital imaging also allows us to use less radiation, therefore cutting down on radiation exposure for all our patients.

-Our Radiology Team would love to help you in any of the many modalities we offer here at HRMC.
-Whether it be in Ultrasound, Fluoroscopy, Nuclear Medicine, Magnetic Resonance Imaging (MRI), Computed Tomography (CT), Interventional Radiology (IR), or X-ray we are here for you!
+Our Radiology team would love to help you in any of the services we offer here at HRMC.
+We are here for you!
+If you have any questions please give us a call at 620-665-2126.

 Computed Tomography (CT)

-Computed Tomography (sometimes referred to as CAT scan) is very useful in studying internal organs, vessels, and bones.
-This is due to CT’s ability to separate overlapping structures unlike X-ray.
+Computed Tomography (sometimes referred to as CAT scan) is very useful in studying:

-Here at HRMC we offer not one but TWO Computed Tomography scanners.
-Between both scanners we offer Metal Deduction, 3D reconstruction, and MIP imaging.
-This allows us to give our Radiologists more detailed imaging of the bones and vasculature.
-Our scanners also offer Care Dose meaning they give patients the lowest amount of radiation possible while still getting a beautiful diagnostic image.
+Here at HRMC we offer not one but two Computed Tomography scanners.
+These scanners produce high resolution images giving our Radiologists more detail to better diagnose small abnormalities.
+Our scanners also offer Care Dose, meaning they give patients the lowest amount of radiation possible while still getting a beautiful diagnostic image.

 Magnetic Resonance Imaging (MRI)